JudiniLabs/code-gpt-docs/docs/tutorial-features/code_builder.md

 ## How to Use:
 :::caution Available for GPT-4o only
 - Select `CodeGPT` as Provider and `GPT-4o` as Model.
-- Add the data or file that yor wan to use as context for the code generation, refactoring, or debugging task.
+- Add the data or file you want to use as context for the code generation, refactoring, or debugging task.
 - Write `/` slash and select `/CodeBuilder` tool, then specify your requirements or paste your existing code.
 - Click on `Create` ✨, to generate the desired project structure or code.